2-day safari from Zanzibar: the best 2 day fly-in tour

 This park is notable for the vast herds of elephants that roam its plains, often dwarfed by the towering baobab trees that are a hallmark of this wildlife haven in Tanzania.

-If you're working with a limited budget, consider our 2-day Mikumi Safari from Zanzibar.
-However, if you're looking for an exceptional short safari experience from Zanzibar, our 2-day Tanzania Safari is the top choice.
+If you are on a limited budget, you may consider our 2-day Mikumi Safari or join the group on our 2-day Nyerere (Selous) safari from Zanzibar.
+However, if you're looking for an exceptional short safari experience from Zanzibar, our 2-day Tarangire and Ngorongoro Crater Safari is the best choice.
+You can also opt to add a day tour to interact with wildlife up close at the Serval Wildlife Sanctuary.

 Which national parks are usually visited during a 2-day Safari from Zanzibar?